If a new job is on the cards for you, doing some groundwork will set you up for success. Planning is particularly

 - Know exactly where the interview is, so you’re not late.

 For more inspiration, download our free job hunters' ebook.
-It's packed with tips and advice on how to help you stand out in today's competitive job market.
+It's packed with tips on how to help you stand out in today's competitive job market.

 Find out more

-Check out these helpful articles to support your job hunt.
+Check out this information to support your job hunt.

 - Three ways to impress when you apply for a job